Scenes and nodes¶

 As mentioned before, making games in Godot feels like being in a kitchen, so let’s open the refrigerator and add some fresh nodes to the project.
 We’ll begin with a Hello World!
-To do this, the “New Node” button must be pressed (looks like a plus symbol):
+To do this, the “New Node” button must be pressed (looks like a plus symbol underneath the “Scene” tab):

 This will open the Create Node dialog, showing the long list of nodes that can be created:

 From there, select the “Label” node first.
-Searching for it is probably the quickest way:
+It is under the “Control” node, but searching for it is probably the quickest way:

 And finally, create the Label!
 A lot happens when Create is pressed: